alvaromuir/socialui/README.md

-# Black Techies home UI developemnt environment
+# Social interest group UI developemnt environment

-This is the dev environment for the Black Techies website.
+This is the dev environment for a social interest website.
 Will include creative elements, and html/js/css components.
 Based on [FireShell](http://getfireshell.com/)

 Requirements: